SwiftGen/SwiftGen/Documentation/templates/coredata/swift3.md

 - When you need to generate *Swift 3* code.

+Note: the template will only generate code for entities that have set the `Codegen` property to "Manual/None".
+This is to avoid conflicts with Xcode, which will automatically generate code for the other options.

 ## Customization

 You can customize some elements of this template by overriding the following parameters when invoking `swiftgen`.
 See the [dedicated documentation](../../ConfigFile.md).